blenheimears/plextor-cdrecord/README.md

 # plextor-cdrecord
-Patches for cdrecord to support Plextor drives with locked commands (Premium 2, PX-755, PX-760) Works on an unmodified drive with stock firmware.
+Patches for the schily-tools version of cdrecord to support Plextor drives with locked commands (Premium 2, PX-755, PX-760) Works on an unmodified drive with stock firmware.
 You do NOT need the "free your Plextor" firmware to use this.

 This has only been tested on a Plextor Premium 2.